What’s My Risk for RVO?

 - Ferris FL 3rd, Nathan DM.
 Preventing diabetic retinopathy progression.
 Ophthalmology.
 2016;123:1840-1842.

-- Chou KT, Huang CC, Tsai DC, et al. Sleep Apnea and risk of retinal vein occlusion: A nationwide population-based study of Taiwanese.
+- Chou KT, Huang CC, Tsai DC, et al. Sleep apnea and risk of retinal vein occlusion: A nationwide population-based study of Taiwanese.
 Am J Ophthalmol.
 2012;154:200-205.

 - Diabetes Prevention Program Research Group.
 Reduction in the incidence of type 2 diabetes with lifestyle intervention or metformin.
 N Engl J Med.
 2002;346:393-403.